microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### CodeDeploy

 It doesn't need to use CloudFormation or BeanStalk.
 It is a **hybrid service**.
 Servers and Instances **must be provisioned**.
+It is used for **deploying and not building** software.

+### Cloud9

+Browser based IDE to run,build, test and debug code.

 ### System Manager Service (SSM)